 - Applicants may submit only one proposal for a single grant cycle.

 - All activities must take place after the date of award.
 Applications for retroactive activities cannot be accepted.

 - Projects focusing on curriculum development are not eligible.

 - Applications for conference travel in the absence of a scholarly presentation (i.e., attendance alone) are not eligible.

 - All compliance requirements (i.e. IRB approval, IACUC approval and compliance training) need not be complete by the submission of the proposal, but must be complete prior to the receipt of any grant award.

-supported, the committee has established the following prioritization of
+supported by the remainder of the budget, the committee has established the following prioritization of

 the use of funds.
 Please keep these priorities in mind when proposing

 - Projects that involve new research/scholarship, or those pursuing significant developments in an ongoing research program, are given higher priority than those that do not advance research/scholarship.
 The term research/scholarship is used broadly here and is understood to encompass creative endeavors for those in the arts or humanities.

 - Funding to support publications resulting from research or scholarly activities will be considered.